-During 2017, the company was fully equity financed using net cash from operations.
+As in prior years the company was fully equity financed using net cash from operations.
 The company did not use any loans or debts from credit institutions.
-In the same period any remaining current liabilities, short term debt and bank overdrafts, were redeemed from €34k to nil.
+As at balance sheet date there is no short term debt or bank overdrafts.